jozzzzep/VarEnc/README.md

 # [WIKI]:
 * **[Examples & Tutorial]**
 * **[EncryptionTools]**  class.
 Not a class you should use.
-But it is a requirement to have it if you want to use one of the Encrypted Integer classes.
+But it is a requirement to have it if you want to use most of the classes and structs.
-Just copy it with EncryptedInt and forget about it.
-This is just a static class the EncryptedInt class uses to get a random float.
+Just copy it with all the other files and forget about it.
+This is just a static class the classes uses to get a random float.

 [WIKI]: https://github.com/JosepeDev/SimpleEncryptionTools/wiki
 [Examples & Tutorial]: https://github.com/JosepeDev/SimpleEncryptionTools/wiki/Examples-&-Tutorial